SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 Now that our Id is stored inside a variable as a string, we need to create an object that has access to the bigquery package and leverage on of it's methods called Client.
 We need to pass our project Id variable into this method in order to access the assets stored in that particular instance.

-It is the client object that allows us to programatically connect to our cloud warehouse via Google's API.
+It is the client object that allows us to programmatically connect to our cloud warehouse via Google's API.

 Please note that connecting to Google Cloud on your local machine is a different task.
 The largest difference is the need to set an environment variable and pass it your API key; as well as, there is no need to use authentication for local development (VS cloud)
 ```python